 Correct if you’re allowing Google to crawl paginated pages.
 And there are some instances where you would want to use that budget.

-For example, for Googlebot to travel through paginated URLs to consolidate ranking signals and to reach deeper content pages.
+For example, for Googlebot to travel through paginated URLs to reach deeper content pages.

 Often incorrect when you set Google Search Console pagination parameter handling to “Do not crawl” or set a robots.txt disallow, in the case where you wish to conserve your crawl budget for more important pages.